Creating a HomeSeer rPi image

 Launch Sequence: A Step-by-Step Guide

-For this guide I strongly recommend using a small-capacity SD card of 8GB max.
-This will reduce the amount of time spent generating and modifying the intermediate IMG file
+For this guide I strongly recommend using a small-capacity SD card, of 8GB or less, like this one.
+Doing this will reduce the amount of time spent generating and modifying the intermediate .img file

 Phase One: Booting the 64-bit OS